Excerpt: Just A Kiss

-She shook her head.
+She nodded.
 “What you do and whoever you do it with isn’t any of my business.”

 “That’s what I like about you.
 You’re always ready to accept people for who they are.
 I’m no saint.
-And I know I’ve, ah…been with a lot of women.”
-He took both of her hands in his.
-“I want to date you…exclusively.”
+And I know I’ve been with a lot of women…” He took both of her hands in his.
+“I want to date you.
+Exclusively.”

 He might as well have poured ice water down her dress.
 She hadn’t expected him to say anything that hinted at dating.
-Sex, hell yeah.
+Sex, you bet.
 But dating?
 Exclusively?
 No way.

 She didn’t want to date.
 Dating led to emotions she didn’t have time for.
 It also led to heartbreak.
 Something she wouldn’t allow, especially after the way her last relationship had ended.
 She cleared her throat and attempted to pull her hands from his, but he held her firm.